BenayounP/AndroidMovieDataBase/documentation/meta/Bibliography.md

   * [Medium post](https://www.valueof.io/blog/inject-provides-binds-dependencies-dagger-hilt)

 ### Data source
-* How to use retrofit with Room and especially flow
+* How to use retrofit with Room and especially Flow
   * [Medium post](https://narendrasinhdodiya.medium.com/android-architecture-mvvm-with-coroutines-retrofit-hilt-kotlin-flow-room-48e67ca3b2c8)
   * [Github repository](https://github.com/devnarendra08/DemoTMDB)
 * An example of use of TMDB API that helped me to "secure" the api key